Our commitment to creating safe, equitable and engaging Club experiences for ALL young people is always our number one priority.

-Boys & Girls Clubs of the Twin Cities offers free weekly meal packages to Club families to address the increased food insecurities kids and families are facing with work disruptions and school closures caused by the COVID-19 pandemic.
+Beginning April 1, BGCTC offered free weekly meal packages to Club families to address the increased food insecurities kids and families faced with work disruptions and school closures caused by the COVID-19 pandemic.
 This expanded meal program – Family Meal Kits – provided boxes of pre-sorted meal components that were distributed at eight Club locations each Wednesday.
 From April 1 until the program’s end on August 7, BGCTC distributed a total of 167,640 meals.

 meals served in Clubs per week prior to closures

-Food, Supplies, and Technology – Thank you to our Community Partners!
+Thank You to our COVID-19 Response Community Partners!

 The generous contributions received from these partners are helping our organization address new and growing needs among our communities and expand services to families in this critical time.